 where the deterministic correction (after diagonal cancellation) satisfies $\Delta V_j^{\mathrm{det}}=\mathcal{O}(J\varepsilon)$.
 The remaining stochastic fluctuations are parametrically small and do not affect the leading-order localization length.

-The effective potential of $V_j - i \gamma/2$ from Eq.~\eqref{eq:eff_pot_qsd}, together with the corresponding non-Hermitian Hamiltonian, has been discussed in the literature primarily in the context of postselected dynamics~\cite{Turkeshi2021, 10.21468/SciPostPhys.14.3.031, 10.21468/SciPostPhys.14.5.138, DeTomasi2024}, for instance when considering quantum jumps instead of QSD and postselecting upon the no-click limit.
+The effective potential of $V_j - i \gamma/2$ from Eq.~\eqref{eq:eff_pot_qsd} is the central result of the effective theory construction: the monitored trajectory behaves, for localization purposes, as if it were governed by the original quasiperiodic potential supplemented by a uniform imaginary measurement-induced term, plus controlled fluctuation corrections.
+This effective potential (without corrections), together with the corresponding non-Hermitian Hamiltonian, has been discussed in the literature primarily in the context of postselected dynamics~\cite{Turkeshi2021, 10.21468/SciPostPhys.14.3.031, 10.21468/SciPostPhys.14.5.138, DeTomasi2024}, for instance when considering quantum jumps instead of QSD and postselecting upon the no-click limit.
 However, it is not a priori evident that postselected trajectories faithfully capture the properties of generic quantum trajectories.
 In contrast, our analysis does not rely on postselection and explicitly gives the order of the correction terms in the Zeno limit for the full QSD evolution.